marco671/freecodecampguam.github.io/bootcamp.md

 * Help from Sponsors

-* DIY cabinets will be sold to charity
+* Homemade game cabinets 'art' installment for Charity

+    + what charity(s)?
+    + where are we setting this up?
+    + how long will it stay up?
-    + what charity will the cabinets be going to?
+    + what is happening with the cabinets afterwards?
-    + should charity cabinets come with Raspberry PI 3 and PyGame that was developed at the Event?
+    + where are we getting the materials / Pis?

 ***